Revealing Excited States of Rotational Bose-Einstein Condensates: RESULTS AND DISCUSSION

-The change in the stability property of \textsf{P} is very generic for ground states at other $\Omega$, including \textsf{P}$_{\mathsf2}$, \textsf{P}$_{\mathsf3}$, \textsf{P}$_{\mathsf4}$, as illustrated in \cref{fig:pd}(b).
-For larger $\Omega$, vortices of ground states arrange themselves as more layers, for example, \textsf{PP}$_{\mathsf5}$ and \textsf{PP}$_{\mathsf6}$.
-These states become more stable via some pitchfork bifurcations, and meanwhile many saddle points with central and side vortices are generated.
-For each state after bifurcation, each side vortex brings an unstable direction because moving it either outward or towards the center can decrease the energy, so its side vortex number coincides with its index.
-Finally, as $\Omega$ increases, the side vortices move to the far field (red lines in \cref{fig:pd}(b)), and the state merges with the corresponding local minimizer, leading to a high-index saddle point with central vortices.
-The stability based on Morse index here is different from that of the Bogoliubov--de Gennes equation, which indicates the real-time stability about the stationary states of the time-dependent G--P equation \cite{dalfovo1999theory,fetter2009rotating,gao2020numerical}.
-Under the framework of the G--P energy and the CHiSD, we can establish connections between different stationary states and calculate their transitions.
-Note that the ground state and excited states are discussed in terms of the energy $E$, not the chemical potential $\mu$.
-We further show the energies and chemical potentials of excited states do not follow the same order in SM \cite{SM}.
+To clearly illustrate how the excited states become stabilized, a bifurcation diagram is presented in \cref{fig:pdcom}C. The change in the stability property of \textsf{P} is very generic for ground states at other $\Omega$, including \textsf{P}$_{\textsf2}$, \textsf{P}$_{\textsf3}$, and \textsf{P}$_{\textsf4}$.
+After emergence, these states become more stable via some pitchfork bifurcations, and at the same time, some saddle points with central and side vortices are generated.
+For each state after bifurcation, each side vortex near the circle brings an unstable direction, because moving it either outward or towards the center will decrease the energy, so its side vortex number coincides with its index.
+Finally, as $\Omega$ increases, the side vortices move to the far field (illustrated with red lines in \cref{fig:pdcom}C, and the state merges with the corresponding local minimizer, leading to a high-index saddle point with central vortices.

-\textit{Summary.}---In this Letter, we apply a solution landscape approach to reveal excited states of rotational BECs by using the CHiSD method combined with downward/upward search algorithms.
-Four excitation mechanisms are identified from the solution landscape: vortex addition, rearrangement, merging and splitting.
-We demonstrate how the ground state changes with increasing rotational frequencies with an energy diagram, and how each ground state emerges and ends up using a bifurcation diagram.
-It is a comprehensive systematical study of vortex excitation mechanisms of rotational BECs.
-The methodology presented in this Letter is generic and can be applied to a wide range of quantum systems, including two-component BECs \cite{hammond2022tunable}, spinor BECs \cite{chai2020magnetic}, and superconductors \cite{schweigert1999flux,benfenati2020vortex}.
+The stabilization of \textsf{P}$_{\textsf4}$ is a little complicated because another state \textsf{P}$_{\textsf2}\textsf{PP}$ is involved. \textsf{P}$_{\textsf2}$\textsf{PP} emerges as a 1-saddle first, and then is stabilized as a local minimizer via a pitchfork bifurcation, with a 1-saddle \textsf{P}$_{\textsf3}$\textsf{sP} emerging.
+For a larger $\Omega$, \textsf{P}$_{\textsf4}$ is stabilized from a 1-saddle to a local minimizer via a pitchfork bifurcation involving this local minimizer \textsf{P}$_{\textsf2}$\textsf{PP}.
+We present these states at $\Omega=0.47$ in \cref{fig:pdcom}D to illustrate this stabilization.